 The above are just a few examples of the many plugins that WordPress makes available for automating the distribution of your content online.

 Kickstart Your WordPress Traffic System

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is covered in the next section of our WordPress Traffic Automation System series.
+Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
+This step is explained in the next section of our series.

-This is the end of Section 4
+This is the end of Section Four

-To read more, click here:
+To read the rest of this article, click here:

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya